AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

      to that used in "Const" entries.
 The differences between "New Var" and "Const" entries is that for "Const" entries, a constant value (as a string) is placed in :data:`fixedList` while for "New Var" entries corresponding entry in :data:`fixedList` is None.
+     Also, additional entries are created in the dict for "New Var"
+     constraints:
-     Also, one or two additional entries are created in the dict for "New Var" constraints: an entry with key "_vary" is given the value of True or False depending on the refinement flag setting;
+      * an entry with key "_vary" is given the value of True or False depending on the refinement flag setting;
-     an entry with key "_name" will be created if the "New Var" parameter has a supplied name.
+      * an entry with key "_name" will be created if the "New Var" parameter has a supplied name.

    For "**Hold**" entries,
      User-supplied “Hold” constraints are stored in global variable :data:`holdParmList`.